-Rebuild Your Smile For Life
+Rebuild Your Smile for Life

 Does tooth loss make your life a little more difficult every single day?
 Do your missing teeth force you to avoid certain words, certain foods, and smiling around friends and family?
-If so, then Dr. Hermen is ready to offer the ultimate solution: dental implants.
-Rather than simply replacing a tooth aesthetically, implants rebuild a tooth from the root up, leading to a superior look, strength, and durability when compared to any other treatment.
+If so, then Dr. Jeffrey Hermen is ready to offer the ultimate solution: dental implants.
+Rather than simply replacing a tooth aesthetically, dental implants rebuild a tooth from the root up, leading to a superior look, strength, and durability when compared to any other treatment.
 If you’re ready to put your tooth loss behind you for good, contact us today to learn more about dental implants in Oklahoma City, OK.

 Why Choose Jeffrey F. Hermen, DDS for Dental Implants?

-Instead of being a prosthetic tooth that just sits on top of the gums, a dental implant is actually an artificial tooth root that is placed directly into the jawbone.
+Instead of being a prosthetic tooth that just sits on top of the gums, a dental implant is an artificial tooth root that is placed directly into the jawbone.
 Made of biocompatible titanium, it actually bonds with the surrounding bone just like a real root, and this is used to support a crown, bridge, or denture above the gum line.
 Basically, implanted teeth are built just like real teeth, which is why they look and feel so natural!

 Benefits of Dental Implants